Daft family – lineage in Hickling with timeline and notes

 • John Faux was buried 27 July 1743, having made his will on 7th June that year.
 He left his widow Mary the house in which they lived and a half oxgang of land, charging the owner of that land for ever to pay 5 shillings each year to the poor of Hickling, to be distributed as white bread at the discretion of the minister and churchwardens.
 His will showed that John owned three houses and one and a half oxgang of land and his inventory showed that he owned, unusually for the time, a clock.

-(3) Richard Daft baptised 17th November 1661 at the Dovecote; son of John and Margaret Daft.
+(3) Richard Daft baptised 17th November 1661 at the Dovecote; son of Richard and Margaret Daft.

 • It is considered that this Richard is the most likely father of the children listed below because of his being identified in the Registers as being “at the Dovecote”.
 At this time, the Dafts were typically annotated as being at the Hall, at the Bridge, at the Weir, at the Green or at the Dovecote.
 Some of the children listed below are stated to be at the Dovecote.